Everything You Need to Know About Surfing Uluwatu

 The crowd is the most dangerous part of Ulu’s, followed by the reef.
 The paddle can be a bit difficult at times.
 Paddling into the cave requires a certain amount of focus and precision.

-Today, Uluwatu stands as a mecca for surf travelers and it is just a short scooter drive from the doors of our Bali surf camp.
+Today, Uluwatu stands as a mecca for surf travellers and it is just a short scooter drive from the doors of our Bali surf hotel.

-A: Swell is a purpose-built Surf camp Bali in the center of Bingin, for surfers, by surfers
+A: Swell is a purpose-built Surf Resort in Bali in the centre of Bingin, for surfers, by surfers